kosl/ihipp-examples/docs/week5.md

 Result = PASS
 ```

-There were 4 NVIDIA Tesla V100-SXM2-16GB GPUs detected on the login node of the cluster.
-Every compute node of the cluster is also equipped with 4 GPUs of the same type, on 980 compute nodes + 8 login nodes there are 3952 GPU accelerators in total.
+There are 4 NVIDIA Tesla V100-SXM2-16GB GPUs detected on the login node of the cluster.
+Every compute node of the cluster is also equipped with 4 GPUs of the same type: on 980 compute nodes + 8 login nodes there are 3952 GPU accelerators in total.
 Combined the GPUs account for 97.5% of the total theoretical peak performance of the Marconi-100 supercomputer: 30.83 out of 31.6 PFlops.
-Really a huge compute power!
+Really a huge computing power!

 If we do the same on a consumer grade laptop (assuming it is equipped with a standalone GPU by NVIDIA), we get, e.g.: